zergos1987/dj_zs/README.md

         python3 manage.py migrate

-6. Copy and replace folder from `backend/app` to `project folder/app`:
+    and:

+        python3 manage.py collectstatic --no-input --clear

-7. Finally you can start the frontend server from base project folder by running:
+8. Finally you can start the frontend server from base project folder by running:

         python3 manage.py runserver